jinbora0720/starter-academic2/content/home/research.md

 * Propose a computationally efficient approach to construct a well-defined spatial Gaussian process (GP) with the nonstationary covariance using multiple yet simple directed acyclic graphs (DAGs), which leads to computational efficiency, flexibility, and interpretability in point-referenced geostatistical models.

-* Develop “bag of DAGs,” each of which is chosen to represent a different possible dependence structure, to induce nonstationarity.
+* Develop Bag of DAGs-Gaussian process (BDAG-GP), each DAG of which is chosen to represent a different possible dependence structure, to induce nonstationarity.

 * Analyze spatiotemporal variability of fine particulate matter (PM2.5) in California in which a DAG represents a prevailing wind direction causing some associated covariance in the pollutants.

-* Study associations between air pollution and hospital visits related to COVID-19.

 """